Financing a home for your university or college student

 1. Evaluate your financial capacity

 If you’re considering financing a second home for your university- or college-bound child, you first need to take a clear look at your own financial situation.
-Assess your existing mortgage and home equity line of credit if you have them, any other debts you have.
+Assess your existing mortgage and home equity line of credit if you have them, and any other debts you have.
 Include car loans or leases, balances on credit cards, and any other financial obligations you have.
 As well, start thinking about where your down payment would be coming from.
 Evaluate how much, ideally, you’d like to invest into the property versus how much you’d like to borrow toward the purchase of the home for your college or university child.

 2. Review your homebuying options with an experienced mortgage professional